 The Franklin Institute also had an interactive climate science table going on that really engaged parents and their kids.
 The band engaged everyone, and there was plenty to do before, and after the nature walks for the kids.
-It is a very nice event that serves all ages, and we thank John Heinz, and all of the groups who came out for a great community event.
-We would also like to thank John Heinz for the important work that they do as a Refuge Wildlife Center and providing our surrounding community with access to wildlife in a safe setting.
+It is a very nice event that serves all ages, and we thank John Heinz Refuge Wildlife Center, and all of the groups who came out for a great community event.
+We would also like to thank John Heinz for the important work that they do and for providing our surrounding community with access to wildlife in a safe setting.

 It is okay that you missed us, but NOT okay to sleep on this beautiful national park, whether for a bike ride and picnic, or to explore all that they have to offer-keep it on your radar next time you are planning a day trip!